 Arachidonic acid only occurs in animal fats, but it can be formed from linoleic acid.

 Decosahexaenoic acid is found in oily fish.

 The double bonds in natural unsaturated fats are normally in the 'cis' position.
-This is the natural structure that our body expects.
+This is the natural structure that are body expects.
 When margarine is being manufactured, some of these bonds are changed into the 'trans' position.
 These are totally alien to our bodies.
 These trans fats may increase levels of blood cholesterol and increase the risk of heart disease.